August

 Flash Gordon panel:

-Part Two (Thom shares his ideas on where to take the characters now, from 0:45):
+(Thom shares his ideas on where to take the characters now,

 June